 1. ASK FOR HELP!

 Try this for first simple steps: - Before your partner heads to work, or when they get home, ASK (and it pays to have this conversation earlier and calmly) - ASK for help.
-ASK for 30 minutes so you can have a shower and quietly moisturize.
+ASK for 30 minutes so you can have a shower (which is a basic right and general hygiene, not a demanding luxury) and quietly moisturize.
 Or brew and sip your tea.
 Or curl up and read in peace.
 Or go for a work.
 Or soak in a bath of magnesium salts.
 Aim for 30 minutes.
 If you get 15-20, you are still winning.
 If you have older children, ask them to help you, to watch bub, to amuse toddlers.
 Everything begins with asking!

-ASK your family or friends if they are close.
-Remember - this does not make you a failure.
+ASK your family or friends if they live close by.
+Remember - this does not make you a burden, nor a failure.
 It makes you smart.
 Begin small and develop small manageable habits.
 Manageable for you and for your partner/kids.
 Daily if you can.
 Set yourself one small allotment of time for you each day to do something that makes you feel good.
 And work on that becoming your habit.
 And as these habits become the norm, try adding something else.
 Time out for a yoga class or a solo walk.
-EACH WEEK.
-To manage this - you must ASK!
+Weekly, or several times a week if it is feasible to build up to it.
+To manage this - first you must ASK!

 2. ACCEPT HELP when it is offered to you!